I am a Bad Person and forgot to blog yesterday for Blog Action Day. But hopefully better late than never.

 - OrganicARTS – promoting the arts and rural issues

-- Good Food Exeter – Exeter’s online farmers market
+- Good Food Exeter [now closed] – Exeter’s online farmers market

 - Food Exeter – a network for these and many other initiatives